chef/chef-web-docs/content/chef_client_security.md

 ### trusted_certs Directory

-Your organization may use a private Certificate Authority (CA) or generate self-signed SSL certificates in internal networks or during software development and testing.
+Your organization may use a private Certificate Authority (CA) to generate SSL Certificates or they may create self-signed SSL certificates to use on internal networks or during software development and testing.

 The `trusted_certs` directory on Chef Workstation and in Chef Infra Client works as a trusted certificate store for any SSL certificates needed to access Chef Infra Server.
 Chef Infra Server trusts all certificates stored in this directory--including certificates that are not issued by a trusted Certificate Authority (CA).

-The `/.chef/trusted_certs` directory stores trusted SSL certificates for the Chef Infra Server:

-* On each workstation: The knife ssl fetch subcommand downloads SSL certificates from the Chef Infra Server to `C:\chef\trusted_certs` on Windows systems and `/.chef/trusted_certs` on all other systems.
-* On every node: During a node bootstrap, the Chef Infra Client creates the `.chef` directory on the node and copies the SSL certificates for the Chef Infra Server to `/.etc/chef`.

 Place private and self-signed certificates in the `trusted_certs` directory to use them on Chef Infra Servers.
 Also use this directory to store other certificates needed by the applications and services in your Chef-managed system.

 Use the the [chef_client_trusted_certificate]({{< relref "/resources/chef_client_trusted_certificate" >}}) Chef Infra Client resource to manage these certificates continuously.

+#### trusted_certs Locations

+When you install Chef Workstation, it creates a `trusted_certs` directory.
+The Chef Workstation `trusted_certs` directory is located at:

+- Windows: `C:\chef\trusted_certs`
+- All other systems: `/.chef/trusted_certs`

+When you bootstrap a node, the Chef Infra Client creates the `.chef` directory on the node and copies the SSL certificates for the Chef Infra Server to `/.etc/chef`.
+The node `trusted_certs` directory is located at:

+- `/.etc/chef` (Chef Infra supports Linux nodes)

 ### SSL_CERT_FILE